sarah-antillia/Tiled-ImageMask-Dataset-BreCaHAD/README.md

 <h2>Tiled-ImageMask-Dataset-BreCaHAD (2024/08/04)</h2>

-This is Tiled-ImageMask Dataset for BreCaHAD:A Dataset for Breast Cancer Histopathological Annotation and Diagnosis.<br>
+This is Tiled-ImageMask Dataset for BreCaHAD: A Dataset for Breast Cancer Histopathological Annotation and Diagnosis.<br>
 The dataset used here has been taken from the following web-site<br>
 <b>BreCaHAD: A Dataset for Breast Cancer Histopathological Annotation and Diagnosis</b><br>
 <br>